 - 9.75” ovenproof skillet such as cast iron*

-Place kumquats sliced-side down starting on the outside edge of the pan, arranging them rather tightly in concentric circles.
-Bring heat to medium: a steady simmer.
-Cover and cook for 8 minutes.
+Place kumquats sliced-side down starting on the outside edge of the skillet, arranging them rather tightly in concentric circles.
+Bring to a steady simmer over low-medium heat; cover and cook for 8 minutes.
 Remove lid and poke backs of kumquats; they should be soft enough to penetrate easily with the paring knife.
 Cook uncovered for another 2 minutes or so if needed.
 Remove from heat.

 Check the skillet for any kumquats that have turned over, and re-place them cut side down.
 Gently spread the batter over the cooked kumquats, extending the batter to the edges of pan evenly, with no fruit showing.
 Place skillet in preheated oven and bake for about 25-30 minutes*, until edges are toasty and center tests clean with a toothpick.

 Let cake cool until pan is lukewarm or room temperature to the touch, about 1.5 to 2 hours.
 (If not serving immediately, let cool completely, wrap tightly with foil, and store at room temperature up to 24 hours.)
 When ready to serve, heat for about 30 seconds over medium heat, loosen sides with a butter knife, and carefully invert onto a plate.